-- 1. The amount that you receive or are entitled to receive under:

-- a workers' compensation law.

-- an occupational disease law.

-- any other act or law with similar intent.

-- 2. The amount that you receive or are entitled to receive as disability income or disability retirement payments under any:

-- state compulsory benefit act or law.

-- group plan sponsored by your Employer.

-- other group insurance plan.

-- governmental retirement system.

-- 3. The amount that you, your spouse and your children receive or are entitled to receive as disability payments because of your disability under:
+- 1. The amount that you receive or are entitled to receive as disability income or disability retirement payments under any: - state compulsory benefit act or law. - group plan sponsored by your Employer. - other group insurance plan. - governmental retirement system. - 2.
+The amount that you receive: - under the mandatory portion of any "no fault" motor vehicle plan. - under Title 46, United States Code Section 688 (The Jones Act). - from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise. - The amount that you receive as retirement payments under any governmental retirement system.

-- the United States Social Security Act.

-- the Canada Pension Plan.

-- the Quebec Pension Plan.

-- any similar plan or act.

-- 4. The amount that you receive as retirement payments or the amount your spouse and children receive as retirement payments because you are receiving retirement payments under:

-- the United States Social Security Act.

-- the Canada Pension Plan.

-- the Quebec Pension Plan.

-- any similar plan or act.

-- 5. The amount that you receive as retirement payments under any governmental retirement system.
 Retirement payments do not include payments made at the later of age 62 or normal retirement age under your Employer's retirement plan which are attributable to contributions you made on a post tax basis to the system.